MIPS/gcc/gcc/config/mips/mips-common.md

-;;  Mips.md	     Machine Description for MIPS based processors ;;  Copyright (C) 1989-2017 Free Software Foundation, Inc.
+;;  mips-common.md     Machine Description for MIPS based processors ;;  Copyright (C) 2017 Free Software Foundation, Inc.
-;;  Contributed by   A. Lichnewsky, lich@inria.inria.fr
-;;  Changes by       Michael Meissner, meissner@osf.org
-;;  64-bit r4000 support by Ian Lance Taylor, ian@cygnus.com, and
-;;  Brendan Eich, brendan@microunity.com.

 ;; This file is part of GCC.